[Holodeck –

 crewman.
 Interrupting a senior officer is not acceptable behaviour.
 The

-have done that warrants my inclusion.
+that warrants my inclusion.

 TUVOK: Crewman Chell.